Freddie Freeman Preview, Player Props: Dodgers vs. Marlins

-The Los Angeles Dodgers and Freddie Freeman, who went 0-for-4 last time out, take on Jesus Luzardo and the Miami Marlins at LoanDepot park, Tuesday at 6:40 PM ET.
+The Los Angeles Dodgers and Freddie Freeman (.487 slugging percentage over his past 10 games, including two homers), battle starter JT Chargois and the Miami Marlins at LoanDepot park, Wednesday at 6:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Braves.
+He had a one-hit showing in his most recent game (1-for-4) against the Marlins.

 Freddie Freeman Game Info & Props vs. the Marlins